Potato leek soup is a classic comfort food recipe combining endlessly creamy potatoes with the subtle oniony flavor of sautéed leek.

 More Soup Recipes

-Potato leek soup with silver spoon
+potato leek soup with chives and a spoon

 Potato Leek Soup